apache/tvm/docs/install/from_source.rst

     sudo apt-get install -y python3 python3-dev python3-setuptools gcc libtinfo-dev zlib1g-dev build-essential cmake libedit-dev libxml2-dev

 On macOS, whether using an Intel or M1 Mac we can use homebrew.
 Make sure to follow the post installation steps for each of the above commaands.
-Furthermore, avoid using python 3.9.X+ which is not supported  at the time of this writing, With this, you should have the ability to compile a basic TVM with llvm included.
+Furthermore, avoid using python 3.9.X+ which is not supported at the time of this writing.
+With this, you should have the ability to compile a basic build of TVM with llvm included.
 Additional missing requirements can also be installed via brew if they arise:

 .. code:: bash